-Political Science 2545G Foundations of Comparative Politics Winter Term 2024

-Course Director

-Professor Bruce Morrison SSC 7225 (519) 661-2111 ext.
-84937, bmorris2@uwo.ca Office hours: Wednesday 4-5:30 or by appointment

-Course Description

-Why do states vary so much in terms of their capacity?
-Why do we see different political regimes in different countries and regions?
-Why have different parts of the globe taken up different pathways to economic development?
+Political Science 2545G Foundations of Comparative Politics Winter Term 2025 Course Director Professor Bruce Morrison SSC 7225 (519) 661-2111 ext.
+84937, bmorris2@uwo.ca Office hours: Thursday 4-5:30 or by appointment Course Description Why do states vary so much in terms of their capacity and impact?
+Why do we see different political regimes in different countries and regions, and at different times?
+Why have different parts of the globe taken up different pathways to economic development, and with varying results?
+Why do democracies differ in institutional structure, and with what performance effects?
 Why have we seen a broad turn to populist approaches to politics in recent years?
-These are amongst the key questions we will address in PS 2545G.
+These are amongst the key questions we will address in Comparative Politics 2545G.
 More broadly, the course has the aim of setting out the major themes, concepts, and approaches used in comparative politics while at the same time providing students with an introductory look at the character of political life in a variety of areas of the world.
 It will emphasize that comparative politics is both a subject and a method.
 Accordingly, its practitioners aspire to learn not simply by studying other countries, but by systematically comparing and contrasting their political processes and structures in the hope of deriving more general knowledge.
 This comparative enterprise is, however, best conducted on a solid conceptual, theoretical, and historical foundation, the development of which will concern us greatly over the course of the term.

-Learning Outcomes

-This course aims to enable students to:
+Learning Outcomes This course aims to enable students to: